 biodegradation: The use of microorganisms that digest oil as a means of cleaning up oil spills.

 bioremediation: Adding fertilizer to oil-covered beaches to promote the growth of bacteria that can degrade the oil.

-dense: Having relatively high density or crowded closely together; compact.
+dense: Being crowded closely together; being compact.

 density: The mass per unit volume of a substance.

 dispersant: A chemical used to break down oil.